rlang81/Test_Repository/Git_Workflows_and_Tutorials.md

 Even when following these guides, it is easy for things to go wrong, especially for new users on the command line.
 Here are some ways to trouleshoot common issues.
 All commands require a command line terminal open at the git repository location.

 **Undo local change**: you made and saved a change to a file that you want to undo, reverting back to the version in your local repository.
-Use `git checkout -- <bad filename>` to delete the edited version.
+Use `git checkout -- <bad filename>` to delete the edited version and replace it with the version last committed.
 Be careful - it will be gone forever!

 **Undo local commit**: you made a local commit(s) that you want to undo, and have not pushed to github yet.
 Use `git reset <last good SHA>`, where the SHA is the 40-character hash code identifying the version that you want to revert to.
 You can see a list of each commit and its SHA with `git log`.
 The reset reverts the commits, but does not change your content.
 You can change the content as well with `git reset --hard <last good SHA>`.